 UC Health is offering vaccine appointments at multiple locations Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Call 513-584-DOSE (3673) to schedule an appointment.

-All vaccinated students, faculty and staff may voluntarily submit proof of vaccination using the COVID Check app or the web-based version of COVID Check app.
+All vaccinated students, faculty and staff may voluntarily submit vaccination status using the COVID Check app or the web-based version of COVID Check app.
 Please do not submit other personal information to this address.

 General Vaccine Information